-As noted above, this plan is a 5-year, comprehensive approach drawn from, and expanding upon, ideas put forth by my Administration in its letter dated January 18, 2018 (the Administration's letter); the work completed by the Legislature on special education and its continuing work on a statewide health plan; and some changes to the current income sensitivity components passed by the House in H.911.
+As noted above, this plan is a 5-year comprehensive approach drawn from, and expanding upon, ideas put forth by my Administration in its letter to Senator Jane Kitchel, Chair, Senate Committee on Appropriations, dated January 18, 2018 (the Administration letter); the work completed by the Legislature on special education and its continuing work on a statewide health plan; and some changes to the current income sensitivity components passed by the House in H.911.

 This plan will maximize the value of investments we make in education, while ensuring they do not exceed what Vermonters can afford.
-In fact, over the 5-year period, not only will we stabilize statewide property tax rates, we will increase our investments in education each year and generate nearly \$300 million in total savings that can be invested in lower tax rates, early care and learning, career and technical education, and higher education to achieve a quality and affordable cradle to career education system for Vermont children.
+In fact, over the 5-year period, not only will we stabilize statewide property tax rates, we will increase our investments in education each year and generate nearly \$300 million in total savings that can be invested in lower tax rates, early care and learning, career and technical education, and higher education to achieve a quality and affordable cradle-to-career education system for Vermont children.